Global Health Studies Program Steering Committee Members, 2017-18

 Sustainable Water Development Program Coordinator, IIHR Hydroscience and Engineering; Global Health Studies Program

 Interests include field research in quantifying and classifying waste, and developing mobile conservation and sustainability apps.
 Courses include Global Garbage and Global Health; and Social Entrepreneurship and Global Health.

 Blake Rupe on the IIHR website; Blake Rupe's personal website

 Christopher Squier, Ph.D., D.Sc.

-Associate Dean for Research and Graduate Studies, College of Dentistry.
-As a Professor in the Department of Oral Pathology, Radiology and Medicine, Dr. Squier's interests are in the relationship between tobacco and oral disease and the role of the health professional in reducing tobacco use among their patients.
+Research interests include the relationship between tobacco and oral disease and the role of the health professional in reducing tobacco use among their patients.

 Global Public Health Coordinator, College of Public Health

 Sophie Switzer on the College of Public Health's website

 Karen Wachsmuth, Ph.D.

 Anthropology; Latin American Studies Program